Tepehuán: Tepehuán groups

 They still retain some of their traditional customs.
 The northern Tepehuán numbered 18,249 in 2005, the southeastern, 10,600, and the southwestern, 8,700.
 The following groups of Tepehuán live in Mexico today:

 Northern Tepehuán

-Ódami, meaning “People of the Mountains” "We The People" or "People of This Land", live in southern Chihuahua.

-Tepehuans means mountain people. Ódami use the term obhai to refer to mestizos or foreigners.
+Ódami, meaning “People of the Mountains”, "We The People", or "People of This Land", live in southern Chihuahua.
+Tepehuan means mountain people. Ódami use the term obhai to refer to mestizos or foreigners.

 Government

 The Tepehuan government is composed of a master general, several governors, six alternates, captains, sergeants, corporals, officers of justice, and prosecutors.
 Along with the captain-general, governors administer justice and intervene in resolving conflicts between people.
 The other members of Ódami government also involved in the administration of justice, while prosecutors are dedicated to clean the churches and partiers, the arrangement of the altar.

 Fiestas

 Each community has a ring other parties, introduced following the colonial evangelization that stewards are sponsored elected a year in advance to gather the necessary funds to pay for adornments and beef slaughtered in offering to saint commemorated.